miklevin/MikeLev.in/api.md

 ### Configuration: Set Up a `config.json` for Input Values

-Create a `config.json` file in your working directory to input values for the scripts.
+**How Do You Provide Input?** Create a `config.json` file in your working directory to input values for the scripts.
 Start with `"org"`, and add more fields as you go.
 These examples align with Botify’s [Collection Explorer](https://docs.google.com/spreadsheets/d/1A_tqBaJrwgxaBp13nLZidvoOTz4GamiIjMqfNhYRlLY/edit#gid=0).

 ```json
 {